elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 # Host Risk Score

-The Host Risk Score package (available as a GitHub release [here](https://github.com/elastic/detection-rules/releases)) consists of all the artifacts required to stand up the host risk scoring framework in your environment.
-This framework leverages transforms and visualizations in Kibana to identify the most suspicious hosts in your environment, based on alert activity on the hosts.
-To deploy this framework in your environment, follow the steps outlined below.
+Host Risk Score is an experimental machine learning feature which assigns risk scores to hosts in a given Kibana space.
+Risk score is calculated for each host by using transforms on the alerting indices.
+Scores are updated every hour according to the most recent alerting activity.
+The Host Risk Score [package](https://github.com/elastic/detection-rules/releases) contains all of the required artifacts to set up the feature.
+The Host Risk Score feature is shipped with drilldown dashboards and additional Kibana features such as _the Host Risk Score Card on the Overview Page_ and _the Host Risk Keyword on the Alert Summary Flyout_ for an enhanced experience.

 ### Notes
  - **host name collision**: For searching and displaying hosts, the `host.name` field on alerts is used.
 There may be some edge cases where different hosts use the same name. [details](#host-name-collision-details)